LimoWanKenobi/LimoResume/resume.md

 _11/2009 – 02/2011_

 * Led a team of 5 developers and introduced Code Reviews and Test Driven Development methodologies improving the code quality in general.
-* Led a project to replace a vendor Business Process Manager (BPM) by a custom one, unsuccessfully trying to improve the overal performance of the applications using this BPM.
+* Led a project to replace a Business Process Manager (BPM) used in an application, from a vendor solution to a custom BPM, unsuccessfully trying to improve the overall performance.
-* Participated in the creation of two sucessful sales projects analysing and estimating the requirements.
+* Participated in the creation of two successful sales projects analysing and estimating the requirements.

 ###Analyst Programmer